dbaker-rh/influxdata-operator/README.md

 you'll see something like this in logs 2018/11/14 18:17:03 Backups stored to s3://influxdb-backup-restore/backup/20181114181703

-Note: 20181114181703 this is the directory name that stored the backup in S3 bucket .
+Note: 20181114181703 this is the directory name that stored the backup in S3 bucket.

 #### Use backups to restore a database from S3 Bucket